shubhamkolge998-source/Workforce-Insights-HR-Performance-Analysis/README.md

-# 🧠 HR Analytics Dashboard
+# 🧠 HR Analytics Dashboard - Tablue

 This project presents a comprehensive **HR Analytics Dashboard** built using **Power BI**, designed to uncover key insights into employee attrition, demographics, job satisfaction, and workforce trends.
 The dashboard enables HR professionals and decision-makers to make data-driven strategies for employee retention and engagement.